-&lt;sup>1Stack Overflow users know their own status 'score' and everyone else's.
+2Stack Overflow users know their own status 'score' and everyone else's.
 They are also aware of their ranking as Stack Overflow displays this information privately to users.
-However, while I cannot guarantee that how I compute the quantile thresholds matches how Stack Overflow does it, the status scores used as thresholds are generally considered high among Stack Overflow users (see below for more details).
+Although I cannot guarantee that how I compute the quantile thresholds matches how Stack Overflow does it, the status scores used as thresholds are considered high among Stack Overflow users (see below for more details).